le-kimpel/le-kimpel.github.io/README.md

 ## Teaching

+As of Winter 2026, I am teaching MATH 010 (Intermediate Algebra).
 I have TA'd the following courses as a graduate student at UD:

 * MATH 241 (Analytic Geometry and Calculus 1A, Fall 2024)